-Examination Board: Eduquas
+Exam Board: Eduquas

-(A brief and interesting outline of the course designed to encourage students' interest) You will cover Latin Language, Roman Civilisation and Literature.
+You will cover Latin Language, Roman Civilisation and Literature.

 Three Reasons to study Latin:

 - Gain insight into Romantic languages and develop English.
 Students deploy their knowledge to deepen their understanding of English and other languages. - Develop insight into the relevance of the Latin language and Roman literature and culture - Develop research and analytical skills which will empower them to become independent students and enquirers, equipping them for further study in arts, humanities and science.